AleksanderChernov/dataforge_ui/README.md

 - Better (flashier?)
 UI
 - Remember user's previous request params and ask if they want to get info for a previous week
 - Time intervals requre stricter logic (i.e. user shouldn't be able to select 1 month timeframe and select only a single day in date selectors)

-## BUG

-- Sometimes extracting the files creates Error 0x80070057 yet everything with the files seems normal.
-Maybe it's the double quotes?